elghayatesalma/Tidy/README.md

 Backend Testing Requirements:
 In order for the backend/ModelInterface tests to work, the Firebase/Firestore emulator needs to be running.
 Install and run it with the following:
-Get the Firebase CLI from here: https://firebase.google.com/docs/cli#setup_update_cli Run the emulator with ‘firebase emulators:start --only firestore’ Restart the emulator between tests to clear data
+- Get the Firebase CLI from here: https://firebase.google.com/docs/cli#setup_update_cli
+- Run the emulator with ‘firebase emulators:start --only firestore’ Tests should now work on the emulator, restart the emulator between tests to clear data